Aletsch Glacier Hike

 It’s easy to miss the path, as I did, and go right.

-If you go left you’ve then to hike around 4kms in a mostly flat path in order to reach Roti Chumme viewpoint.
+If you go left, you have to hike around 4 km on a mostly flat path to reach Roti Chumme viewpoint.

 João Petersen at the Aletsch Glacier